-DENVER — Finding parking can feel like a nightmare for people who live in the East Cheesman neighborhood, they are surrounded by two popular spots, Cheesman Park and the Denver Botanic Gardens, and find many visitors come to park on their streets.
+DENVER — Finding parking can feel like a nightmare for people who live in the East Cheesman neighborhood as they're surrounded by two popular spots: Cheesman Park and the Denver Botanic Gardens, which draw in many visitors who park on their streets.

-A spokesperson with the Department of Transportation & Infrastructure, Nancy Kuhn, provided details on the residential parking permit (RPP) program which is in place when the Denver Botanic Gardens hosts night-time events, so far this program has been used 10 days in the summer and will be in place Thanksgiving through the first week of January.
+Kuhn said the program is in place when the Denver Botanic Gardens hosts night-time events in the winter, like Blossoms of Light.
+So far, this program has been used 10 days in the summer and will be in place Thanksgiving through the first week of January, she said.

 When Orin first moved into the Arboretum complex, she tried to purchase a parking spot at her building.